Savage Love (Laxed – Siren Beat): Official release

 On 11 June 2020, Columbia Records announced that the two artists had "put aside their differences" with Jawsh 685 allowing Derulo to use the sample.
 Jawsh 685 is credited as an artist and co-writer, as well as the track's sole producer.
 Additionally, "(Laxed – Siren Beat)" was added to the title.

 Speaking to the Official Charts Company, Jawsh 685 stated that the track's early success took him entirely by surprise.
 "I created it one day after school last year", he said. "[I was] feeling relaxed so it made sense to call it 'Laxed'.
 The thought going into it took longer than the actual making of it – I think it only took me 4 hours to make."

 "Jason first hit me up on my IG and he told me about his plan on adding lyrics to my beat", Jawsh 685 explained.
 "We never really came to an official agreement as I had a great team helping me make the best decisions.
 His song was pretty catchy, so in the end we came to an official agreement."

 Lyrics and composition

 Jawsh 685 created the instrumental as a tribute to his Samoan and Cook Island heritage (685 is the country calling code for Samoa).
 It is an example of a siren jam, a New Zealand/Pasifika trend of creating beats to play through siren speakers, usually attached to cars or bikes.
 It also became a viral trend on TikTok, with users inspired to post "Culture Dance" videos in which they celebrate their heritage by dancing to the song while wearing traditional costumes.

 To distinguish the song from other earlier unauthorised releases, a vocalisation of Jason Derulo's name is heard before the song begins.

+Critical reception

+Stereogum panned the track: "Derulo makes an annoying track even worse.
+He tries to emote over that melody, and he just sounds silly.
+It's a TikTok stunt in song form."